berkon/wireless-microphone-analyzer/README.md

 In order to run the tool as non-root, you have to add your username to the "dialout" group:

     sudo gpasswd --add <your_username> dialout

 **IMPORTANT:** After adding your username to the group you should reboot your system.

+When you are getting this error message when trying to run the AppImage:

+    dlopen(): error loading libfuse.so.2

+execute this command to install libfuse.so.2:

+    sudo apt install libfuse2

+When you are getting an error message like this when trying to run the AppImage:

+    [4613:1220/145834.062235:FATAL:setuid_sandbox_host.cc(158)] The SUID sandbox helper binary was found, but is not configured correctly.
+Rather than run without sandboxing I'm aborting now.
+You need to make sure that /tmp/.mount_Wireleu5FpRs/chrome-sandbox is owned by root and has mode 4755.

+try running with the option: **--no-sandbox**

 For Linux normally no special driver is required, as the corresponding driver is already included in most Linux distribuitions.
 In case you are on a different OS and the driver is missing in your installation, you can download it from [here](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads).